 Her experiences includes running after school programs, being the Camp Director of Camp Chico Creek, and putting on community events.
 Cyndi’s other hat, currently, is as the Assistant Director of the Chico Creek Nature Center.
 She has a BA in Liberal Studies with a minor in Child Development.
 Cyndi’s goals include providing an environment where children feel respected, empowered and free to make choices and gain the skill base needed to lead them into a happy and fulfilling future.
 She also strives to empower parents to make the choices that are best for their families.

-Thrive Assistant Director: Kate (a.k.a Pollywog) is a Recreation major at Chico State who loves working with children of all ages.
-Kate’s love for children started at an early age when she began teaching young kids how to swim at the age of 11.
-Kate now continues her love of the water, working as a Lifeguard and CPR instructor in her spare time spent outside of Thrive.
+Thrive Assistant Director: Kate is a Recreation major at Chico State who loves working with children of all ages.
+Kate’s love for children started at an early age when she began teaching young kids how to swim when she worked as a Jr swim coach at age 11.
+Kate has worked with students of various ages, and has experience running preschool and camp programs.
 Kate is still very much a kid at heart and loves to make art and craft projects, splash in the creek and partake in role play/imaginative play.
-While Kate loves to have fun, safety is always her number one priority as she has been a certified Lifeguard since she was 16.
+While Kate loves to have fun, safety is always her number one priority as she has been a certified Lifeguard since she was 16, and is now a certified CPR and Lifeguard Instructor.
 Kate has worked in many positions with children and loves having fun with and learning from young people.
 As the Assistant Director of Thrive she will coordinate payments, purchase orders, student schedules, rosters and special events as well as providing oversight for the safety and well being of our students and team

 Self Directed Lead Instructor: Emmeline started with Thrive in 2015 after graduating from Butte Community College in 2014 with a Social Behavioral Science degree.
 She has also been a Girl Scouts of Northern California troop leader and community volunteer for 4 years.
 Mother of two, and homeschooling parent herself, she fell in love with the SELF-DIRECTED model and the philosophy of child lead learning.
 Emmeline believes that no two children will learn at the same speed, each unique personality and temperament guiding the child's educational journey.
 When children are aloud to peruse their interests and explore concepts in their own time and learning style they not only gain a more meaningful understanding, but also learn they are in charge of their knowledge.
 Empowering a child to advocate for their learning needs, to find an answer in their own time, and teaching them that knowledge can come from anywhere gives them life long confidence and ambition.
 Trust the child in their endeavors and they will learn to trust themselves.
 Emmeline believes the world is your classroom and every one of us has something to learn and teach each other.
 Just as in the classroom she encourages her own children to explore their interests and seek out knowledge from everyone around them.
 What she may not know she uses her community to deepen her children's learning experiences and widen their understanding.
 As a teacher, and a parent, she believes that no activity is without educational value or an opportunity to learn something new, play being at the heart of every child's education.
 Emmeline has seen, through play, children experience and encounter different concepts and environments that spark questions and curiosity organically, providing a platform for her to engage the child in meaningful and relevant learning.
 She also believes providing an environment that is free for children to use and explore as they need allows them to encounter real life scenarios and develop valuable problem solving skills.
 "When children are free to play, they play naturally at the ever-advancing edges of their mental and physical abilities." - Peter Gray